KingDuckZ/vectorwrapper/README.md

 This is where my class comes into play.

+## Practical example ##
+So what's the real benefit of using `Vec<Ogre::Vector3>` instead of just `Ogre::Vector3`, for example?
+Can't I just assign/cast manually?

+Sure you can, but it's more verbose.
+And as your codebase grows, you will have more and more boundaries where you have to convert from one vector to the other just to call a function from this or that library.
+Check test/unit/example.cpp for a head-to-head comparison of the two methods.

 ## Implementation ##
 The basic idea is that all vectors will somehow give you access to some x, y, z coordinates.
 You will do that very frequently in your code, maybe on different platforms and in time critical parts of your code, so virtual calls (or equivalent) are not an option.
 This library is entirely templated, and will let you wrap any type inside a Vec.
 In fact, you could even just use this wrapper as your vector of choice, using an `std::array<float, 3>` as the wrapped type and forget how it's working under the hood.